av01d/fontpicker-jquery-plugin/README.md

+# Deprecation notice

+This FontPicker is deprecated and no longer maintained as of April 1st, 2025.
+Don't worry though, we've created a very capable replacement.
+[JSFontPicker](https://www.jsfontpicker.com).
+This new plugin does no longer depend on jQuery (it's vanilla JS) and is much more modern.
+Please make the switch, you won't regret it!

 # Fontpicker jQuery Plugin

 A component to quickly choose fonts from Google Web Fonts, custom fonts you (the web developer) provide, as well as system fonts.